kovidomi/BBTAG-Improvement-Mod/README.md

 ## Quick file overview
 * "TODO.txt" contains a list of things you can start working on
 * "main.h" file contains the defines for logging
-* "containers.h" file contains global variables that are used across the entire project
+* "globals.h" file contains global variables that are used across the entire project
 * "D3D9ExWrapper" folders contain straightforward D3D wrapping
 * "SteamApiWrapper" folder contains straightforward Steam API wrapping
 * "WindowManager" folder contains the implementation of the mod's custom windows using the ImGui library